Godzilla vs. Kong

 |Date Released to Theaters:||March 31, 2021|

 Ladies and gentlemen!
 In this corner, we have Godzilla, the atomic-era, skyscraper-sized reptile, destroyer of cities.
 And in the other corner, it’s King Kong, the skyscraper-sized mammoth gorilla.
-And no one needs to hear about anything else in this movie beyond the one question: Does King Kong throw a roundhouse punch that lands on Godzilla’s jaw like a guided missile?
+And no one needs to hear about anything else in this movie beyond the one question about Godzilla vs. Kong: Does King Kong throw a roundhouse punch that lands on Godzilla’s jaw like a guided missile?
 And the answer I am happy to say, is YES.

 Also in the movie: a Titan gets sliced in two by a laser beam, another one rips a towering tree out of the ground and throws it like a javelin, a little girl communicates abstract concepts to a monster via telepathy and sign language, and some humans who say things like, “This is our only chance.
 We have to take it,” and “the gravitational inversion should be quite intense” and “That is the discovery of the millennium!”